SinaiHirsh/Portfolio-Project/model_card.md

 ## Trade-offs

-Again, the data and the model are only for educational porposes and should not be used to any real life problem.
+Again, the data and the model are only for educational purposes and should not be used to any real-life problem.